 Cork City Water Supply - Western Trunk Watermain

-Irish Water, working in partnership with Cork City Council, is working to improve the security of water supply across Cork City through the delivery of three projects.
-Farrans Ltd. is delivering these three projects on behalf of Irish Water, with the works expected to commence in the coming months.
+Irish Water, in partnership with Cork City Council, is working to improve the security of water supply across Cork City through the delivery of three projects.
+This significant investment involves the construction of additional strategic watermains, replacement of existing watermains and upgrades to multiple pumping stations supplying drinking water from the Lee Road Water Treatment Plant.
+Farrans Construction is delivering these three projects on behalf of Irish Water.

 This project involves the construction of a 5.5km link between the Cork City Water Supply Scheme and the Cork Harbour and City Water Supply Scheme, as supplied from Inniscarra Water Treatment Plant.
 This watermain will provide additional water supply capacity to Cork City by providing a strategic connection between the water supply schemes and will provide necessary headroom, to facilitate growth and also increase security of supply.

 What is involved as part of this project?

 As part of this project Irish Water will:

 - Connect to an existing 1500mm diameter city and harbour trunk (city ring) main at Curraheen.